-When auditors inspected timber harvesting and road building activities that had taken place during the audit period, they found:
+When auditors inspected the timber harvesting and road building activities that had taken place during the audit period, they found:

-- all sites inspected contained areas with exposed soils greater than 10x10 metres, both inblock and on roadsides. - no grass seeding had taken place on these sites, although 82 percent of the harvest activities had occurred more than one year ago. - the presence of prescribed species of invasive plants listed in the Invasive Plant Regulation: for example Canada thistle and knapweed.
+- all sites inspected contained areas with exposed soils greater than 10x10 metres, both in-block and on roadsides; and - 639881 BC had not grass seeded these sites, although harvest activities had occurred more than one year ago.

-When auditors reviewed BLSW's management systems, they found that BLSW:
+When auditors reviewed 639881 BC's management systems, they found that 639881 BC:

-- had no record of a formal assessment, seeding or monitoring program. - had not grass seeded areas with exposed soils, including those more than a year old. - had no record of a risk rating system to prioritize seeding and monitoring, although they stated that they informally monitor all sites.
+- had no record of a formal assessment, seeding or monitoring program; - had not grass seeded areas with exposed soils, including those more than a year old; and - had no record of a risk rating system to prioritize seeding and monitoring, although they stated that they informally monitor all sites.

-Because BLSW did not carry out the measures for invasive plants specified in its operational plan, it is in contravention of section 47(1) of FRPA.
-This is a significant non-compliance because BLSW did not take the necessary precautions to prevent the introduction or spread of invasive plants, and this is significant in a district where maintaining forage is key to a healthy cattle industry.
+Because 639881 BC did not carry out the measures specified in its FSP, 639881 BC is in contravention of section 47(1) of FRPA. vi This is a significant non-compliance because 639881 BC did not take the necessary precautions to prevent the introduction or spread of invasive plants, particularly in a district where maintaining forage is key to a healthy cattle industry.